 - Choose the plan that’s right for you, from month-to-month to prepaid that offer better discounts.

 The books are yours to keep and every box is up to 70% off the retail value!

 One of my favorite things about Lillypost is that they we give back to children in need through literacy.
 For every box they ship, Lillypost donates a book to a child in need.
 As of this writing over 190,000 books have been donated!

 - 10 Clever Ways of Storing Kids’s Books

 - 9 Ways to Create a Cozy Reading Nook for Kids

 - How to Keep School Papers Organized (Memory School Binder Printables)

 - 5 Easy Steps for Creating a Chore Chart Kids Will Love!

-It isn’t enough to get out kids to read.
-It is only by helping them interact, analyze, and write down the information they read, they helps them makes the best out of their reading efforts.
+It isn’t enough to get our kids to read.
+It is only by helping them interact, analyze, and write down the information they read, they help them make the best out of their reading efforts.

-I hope this Reading Journal for Kids Toolkit serves as a resource to help them expand on the book they read year after year.
+I hope this Reading Journal for Kids Toolkit (learn more) serves as a resource to help them expand on the book they read year after year.